With all of the different frameworks, jargon, and acronyms, project management often feels overwhelming.

 The first step toward successful project management is finding the right framework or methodology.
 It must suit your industry, scope, workflow, and team structure.

 A framework outlines the team hierarchy, how you produce deliverables, the up-front plans, and the actual management process.
 Choose wisely.
+We recommend using the critical path methodology to help you build the most efficient plan for executing your project.

 We’ll dive into PM frameworks in a second, don’t worry.